Sony A7R III versus Panasonic GX8

 - More heavily discounted: Has been around for much longer (launched in July 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the A7R III emerges as the winner of the contest (8 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the match-up (11 : 6 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the A7R III or the GX8 handle or perform in practice.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A7R III or the GX8.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is why hands-on reviews by experts are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic GX8 (⇒ lft)||Rec||82/100 Silver||4.5/5||5/5||4.5/5||2015||1,199||latest||check|